 Easy, from A to Z, here are 44 landmarks in Europe to tick off your bucket list.

-44 Landmarks In Europe From A to Z
+44 Landmarks in Europe

-1- Albanian Alps
+1- Albanian Alps, Albania

 Sometimes known as the Accursed Mountains, the Albanian Alps is a mountain range in northern Albania and one of the most stunning landmarks in Europe.